 - (L) Peanut butter sandwiches and grapes

-- (D) Simple spaghetti (try my 15 minute homemade spaghetti sauce) and garden salad
+- (D) Simple spaghetti (try my 15-Minute Homemade Spaghetti Sauce or substitute an inexpensive marinara sauce) and garden salad

 Day 7